gopt-ufjf/build-scenarios/README.md

 https://www.mathworks.com/help/stats/index.html

 ----
-Data were obtained from Merrick [1] paper and was normalized.
+Data were obtained from Merrick [1] paper.
+Data files are in p.u. of bus demand or capacity of generation.

 [1] James H. Merrick, *On representation of temporal variability in electricity capacity planning models*, Energy Economics, Vol. 59, 2016, pp. 261-274, https://doi.org/10.1016/j.eneco.2016.08.001.